gracelang/language/standard.md

 type List[[T]] = Sequence[[T]] & type {

     at(n: Number) put(new:T) -> List[[T]]
-    // updates self so that my n^th element is new.
+    // updates self so that my element at index n is new.
 Returns self.
     // Requires 1 ≤ n ≤ size+1; when n = size+1, equivalent to addLast(new).